 That’s why people are charging a lot more for Duck Tales 2 on Nintendo when you compare it to how much people are selling the original Duck Tales on Nintendo.

-A list of the most rare games on some of the more popular systems
+A list of the rarest games on some of the more popular systems

 |Atari 2600||Air Raid, Pepsi Invaders, Atlantis II|